mebusy/notes/dev_notes/AI_CS188.md

 ## Search and Models

  - Search operates over models of the world
+    - Keep in mind, whenever you are doing search for real world problems, building the right models is really critical to get result.
     - The agent doesn’t actually try all the plans out in the real world!
     - Planning is all “in simulation”
     - Your search is only as good as your models